BitKind/ordinals-fullnode/README.md

 # Committing image and Running with attached volume

 ```
-docker ps -a  <   # get the containerid
+docker ps -a | grep ord | cut -d" " -f1   #windows with cygwin or ubuntu
 docker commit <containerid> ordinals:latest
 # run the ordinals image and attach to a volume, naming the volume /bitcoin
 docker run -idt --volume --volume //d/bitcoin:/bitcoin --name ord ordinals:latest